Murgator/fivem-donation-script-tip4serv/README.md

 ***If your framework does not offer any console commands you will have to create them see bottom of page.***

-Here are some commands you can use in the products configuration: (https://tip4serv.com/dashboard/my-products).
+Here are some commands you can use in the [products configuration](https://tip4serv.com/dashboard/my-products).

 When the player is connected on the FiveM server, his `{fivem_live_id}` will be retrieved using the `Steam ID` or `Discord ID` that he will have entered during his purchase.